-Lottie is eating pretty much everything now but as she eats a lot earlier than I do (Mia has school dinners so just has a sandwich on week days) I tend to cook separately for her and then cook for us later on when it’s the girl’s bedtime.
+Lottie has school dinners and Mia takes sandwiches so I tend to cook separately for them and then cook for us later on when it’s the girl’s bedtime.
 With that in mind, I wanted to find some recipes that are not only quick and easy to cook when you don’t have much time, but they can also be eaten by everyone and adapted to their individual tastes if you need to.
 All recipes can be found by clicking the links below.

 My second recipe is a Bacon and Leek Omelette.
 This is great for lunch or dinner.
 I haven’t made an omelette in such a long time but when I tried this recipe out, I realised that you can bulk these out so much that they are actually quite filling!
 Add a simple salad and it’s a great meal.
 Again, with this meal, you can add or takeaway as much as you want so you can change it to suit your family’s tastes.
 We saved half in the fridge for another day as Mia wasn’t keen and it was absolutely fine the next day.
 I love eggs and bacon, so it was nice to find something that incorporated both of these ingredients for me.
 Although you need to stick by the hob for this one, it is fairly quick to make and is simple to follow.

 My final recipe this week is an old favourite, Hearty Fish Pie.
 I have been making fish pie for the girls seen they were weaning and its always been a winner.
 This is another meal you can pop in altogether and leave while you do something else.
 We use 2 different types of fish, but you could swap the fish for another type like salmon or pollock.
 Again, you can scale up the ingredient amounts to batch cook this one and pop it in the freezer for another night.
 It keeps really well in there and good for cold evenings!